ZmnSCPxj-jr/sidepool/doc/02-transactions.md

 party phases*":

-* *Expansion Phase* - participants specify that an existing transaction output in the state is split into one or more new transaction outputs.
+* *Expansion Phase* - participants specify that an existing transaction output in the current output state is split into one or more new transaction outputs.
   * For example, a participant offers an HTLC to another participant by splitting its in-pool funds between a "change" output containing its remaining funds, and a new output that